smilingrumia/pixiv-extraction/README.md

 mv ./mp4fpsmod <path>/pixiv-extraction/
 ```

-### Copy your http header to  httpHeader/
+## Add cookies
-Now, We will need your login-credential(Cookie) to get the art.
+We need your cookie(login-credential) to get the art.

-Is better to create an account only for this purpose because:
-1.login-credential(Cookie) will be stored in plain text in httpHeader/.
-2.if pixiv decides to ban due to fast-downloading?
-if you use your account only for viewing, and don’t might to recreate, may be OK.

-So beginning...
-as browser, Firefox will be used.
+I will explain how to get cookies and place in pixiv-extraction folder using firefox.

 **Step 1**
-Login to Pixiv(With a lost-ok account)
-Open an art
+Run firefox and login to Pixiv.
-Address bar will look like:  ```https://www.pixiv.net/en/artworks/12345678```
+Open an art, address bar will look like:  ```https://www.pixiv.net/en/artworks/12345678```

 F12(open devtool) -> Network tab -> F5/Refresh the Pixiv page
 A list in Network tab will be displayed.